Disclosure and Barring Services (DBS) checks

 A condition of your entry (and continuation) onto the BNurs (Hons) programme is for an Enhanced Disclosure and Barring Service (DBS) check to take place and the disclosure be deemed satisfactory.

 Instructions on completing the DBS check prior to your arrival at university (via the Post Office route) will be included in your Welcome Letter.
+Information can also be found in our enhanced DBS checks document (PDF).

 Within the self-declaration form you completed during the application process, there was a disclaimer to say you understand that your registration and continuation on the BNurs (Hons) programme is subject to a satisfactory Enhanced DBS disclosure being received and that, if it is not deemed satisfactory, the Division of Nursing, Midwifery and Social Work has the right to terminate your registration.